GxnBytes/Cloud-Security-Operational-Case-Studies/README.md

 - Monitoring and logging best practices in AWS/Azure/GCP
 - Security-aware cloud operations and incident simulations
 - Risk assessment and compliance alignment in cloud workloads

+---

+## 📜 License

+Authored by © Genesis Phillips